mgadaphy/dicom-research/docs/core_features.md

 ## 3.1 User Authentication and Management

-The DICOM Multi-Reviewer System implements a comprehensive user authentication and management system to ensure secure access and appropriate permissions for different user roles.
+The DICOM Multi-Reviewer System implements a basic user authentication system to ensure secure access to the application.

 ```mermaid
 graph TD